 The Life Events Series: Other Scenarios Worth Modelling

 A pay rise is just one of many moments when a deliberate financial decision can shift your retirement date significantly.
+For a broader framework on retirement timing, see how to figure out when you can retire.
 Other moments that deserve the same treatment:

 Each of these is a fork in the road.
 ExitAge lets you model both paths and see where they lead.